Simo067m/02476_mlops_S25/reports/README.md

 >
 > Answer:

-We implemented a frontend for our API.
-Since the model is an image model for classifying fresh or rotten fruits and vegetables, we wanted to allow the user to easily upload images.
-This was done via a frontend.
+We implemented a user-friendly frontend for our API to make it easier for users to interact with the model.
+Since the model classifies images of fruits and vegetables as either "Fresh" or "Rotten," we designed the frontend to allow users to easily upload images and view the predictions in a simple interface.

+The frontend was built using Streamlit, which is a tool that can be used to create interactive interfaces.
+Users can upload a fruit or vegetable image, which is sent to the backend API for processing.
+The results, including predictions and confidence scores, are shown directly on the screen, making it easy to understand.

+To make the frontend available online, we used Docker to package it and deployed it on Google Cloud Run.
+This setup ensures it can handle multiple users at once and works smoothly with the backend API.
+The frontend makes the API more user-friendly, especially for non-technical users, and provides a complete way to showcase what our model can do.

 ### Question 29